 Aimee: Ministry is going well.
 I have adjusted back into life in South Africa and am getting comfortable with all of my responsibilities.
 It is, however, more paperwork, planning and time to get the home up and running then I originally thought.
 But I know it will happen in God’s perfect timing.

 Yes, I definitely feel that I am in the right place at the right time.
 Despite the huge learning curve that comes from doing something that is completely new to me, I am in a place and with people who give me a lot of grace and support as I grow and learn.
 I also have an overwhelming peace that I am exactly where I supposed to be . . . that peace that only comes when we are in the will of God.

 By Yevgeniya (Jenya) Bakai

 Jenya and her husband Steve worship at Greenborough Community Church, Toronto, where Steve is the pastor.
-Jenya is the vice-president of CBWOQ’s board and a former journalist from the Czech Republic.
+Jenya is the president of CBWOQ’s board and a former journalist from the Czech Republic.